Zunding/Zunding.github.io/_pages/resume.md

 {% include base_path %}

 Below is the short version of my resume.
+If you want my long version of resume, feel free to email me.

-[Here](https://Zunding.github.io/files/Resume.pdf) is the long version of my resume(April 16).
+#[Here](https://Zunding.github.io/files/Resume.pdf) is the long version of my resume(April 16).

 Education
 ======